linode/docs/docs/game-servers/install-half-life-2-deathmatch-on-debian-or-ubuntu.md

         ./run.sh

-##Configure the server
+## Configure the server

-###Server.cfg
+The `server.cfg` file contains the settings of your server.
+It is not present by default because you can start the server using the parameters from the command line.

-The **server.cfg** file contains the settings of your server.
-It is not present by default because you can start the server every time by specifying the desidered settings using parameters.
+Note that if `server.cfg` is present, its settings override any parameters that are set when you start the server through the command line.

-Below is a server configuration with the most important settings.
+Below is a sample server configuration:

 {: .file-excerpt}
 ~/.steam/SteamApps/common/Half-Life 2 Deathmatch Dedicated Server/hl2mp/cfg/server.cfg